tpope/vim-fugitive/README.markdown

 list.
 Give them a range (e.g., using visual mode and `:'<,'>Gclog`) to iterate over every change to that portion of the current file.

+`:Git mergetool` loads conflicts into the quickfix list.  `:Git difftool` does the same for any arbitrary set of changes.

 `:Gread` is a variant of `git checkout -- filename` that operates on the buffer rather than the filename.
 This means you can use `u` to undo it and you never get any warnings about the file changing outside Vim.